smallhadroncollider/taskell/roadmap.md

 ## Bugs

-- Very long words should get hyphenated
-- Help modal needs to scroll on smaller windows
 - No obvious way to know if there are more items in a list off-screen
 - Modal boxes shouldn't be full height unless they need to be
 - Up and down in search gets a bit lost